lindhor/geoportal-server-catalog-wiki/Configure-geoportal-to-search-other-catalogs.md

-Starting from Esri Geoportal Server 2.6.2, it is possible to search other catalogs including geoportal 1.x & 2.x, ArcGIS Online, Portal for ArcGIS, CSW 2.0.2, and CSW 3.0.0 end points within the map viewer.
+Starting from 2.6.2, it is possible to configure  Esri Geoportal Server to search other catalogs including geoportal 1.x & 2.x, ArcGIS Online, Portal for ArcGIS, CSW 2.0.2, and CSW 3.0.0 end points within the map viewer.
 This page describes steps to configure geoportal search widget for them.

  ### To configure search for ArcGIS Online/Portal for ArcGIS
   * Copy the following block of code to config.json in ..\geoportal2\viewer\configs\GeoportalSearch